badlandz/baux/README.md

 A tighter definition:

 > **BAUX is a host-aware, persistent, auto-reconnecting, Neovim-powered shell environment built on top of tmux, designed to orchestrate development workflows across many devices simultaneously.**

+Think of BAUX as a highly opinionated session multiplexer, a "meta-OS for terminal life," a "non-X, non-Wayland" way of life, "the Omarchy of life in a shell."

 The emphasis is on **distributed session management**: